hackclub/hackclub/playbook/FACILITATOR.md

 2. Someone should call all of the registered attendees to check in and see their ETA

-## 12:10pm : Start
+## 4:10pm : Start

 1. Warmly welcome everyone
 2. Play the alliterative name game.
 [Watch this YouTube video] (https://www.youtube.com/watch?v=6lB_1tGn2Lk) to see how it works

-## 12:30 : Context & Setup
+## 4:30 : Context & Setup

-**Show the student facing schedule**
+**Show and go through the student facing schedule**

 Time  | Activity
 ------|-----------------------------------------
-12:20 | Introduce the workshop & setup programs
+4:20  | Introduce the workshop & setup programs
-12:30 | Part I: Follow the step-by-step workshop
+4:30  | Part I: Follow the step-by-step workshop
-1:30  | Lunch!
+5:30  | Lunch!
-2:00  | Part II: Customize your website
+6:00  | Part II: Customize your website
-2:45  | Demos!
+6:45  | Demos!
-3:00  | Finish
+7:00  | Finish

 **Get everyone on Slack**